Overheard Productions Has Turned 21 Years Old Today (Twenty One Long – Very Long – Years) – Tuesday 3 December 2024

 Also, this article is running late because after 16 years of A Punter’s Perspective/Folk On The Road, you don’t [muck] with tradition.
 Sliding in just in (or just after) time is kinda my thing.

 This edition’s column was originally going to be about an unsavoury crowd/audience incident from late last year in Walyalup, and far too many similar occurrences.
-I need another month to process all that, though the audio version exists in the on-demand section of 107.9FM Radio Fremantle – Filling Around, Monday 9-11pm.
+I need another month to process all that, though the audio version exists in the on-demand section of 107.9FM Radio Fremantle – Folking Around, Monday 9-11pm.
 (I’ve already resigned from that radio gig while waiting to raise my anchor and sail off from Fremantle.
 Also they’re not part of the overarching Community Broadcasting Association of Australia, and I took issue with some of their practices.)

 So for now, here’s my column from April 2011, and I’ll organise my thoughts for March 2023.
 (Now a later entry here on this website.)